-The terms “rest” and “recovery” are often used interchangeably in reference to exercise.
+The terms “rest” and “active recovery” are often used interchangeably in reference to exercise.
 While they’re similar — rest is a component of recovery in the same way REM is a part of sleep — they’re not the same thing at all.

 “You don’t need to be a couch potato on your rest days,” says Trevor Thieme, C.S.C.S., and Openfit’s senior manager of fitness and nutrition content.
 “You can still do your daily activities, such as running errands.
 But you should avoid performing vigorous activity or exercise that gets the blood pumping.
 That may include something like strenuous yard work.”